curiousTauseef/APIBookTweaks/Tweak_Explainations.md

 `enum class` vs `enum`
 `enum` is the original form of enumeration.
 However, there are cases where these can lead to surprises and subtle bugs due to these surprises.
 One of the issues relating to `enum` is that they typically pollute the global namespace (or at least whatever namespace they are defined in).

 `enum class` was introduced in C++11 and addresses many of the issues that plagued the use of original `enum`.
-For example, an `enum class` is fully scopped.
+For example, an `enum class` is fully scoped.

 I tend to gravitate towards the newer `enum class` form.
 Even though there are some quirks with the newer form.
 For example, one can't do straight comparison against an ordinal value and an `enum class` some casting is needed to make it happen.